joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/pq.ts "Redirect to file 'pq.ts'").

-This is an important class for the A* and JPS algorithms.
+This is an important class for all pathfinding algorithms.
 It is a specific class object to store individual nodes and their respective priorities in a binary heap data structure.
-With the utilization of the Priority Queue, A* and JPS may process nodes in a specific order depending on the node priorities.

 Special thanks for the suggestion by [psangi-hy](https://github.com/psangi-hy "psangi-hy on GitHub") to change to a heap structure (course peer review issue).